virgin Siberian pine nut oil and gastrointestinal health

 of two or more strong antibiotics to get rid of H. pylori,

-the pharmaceutical industry still cannot explain why only
+the mainstream medical establishment still cannot explain why only

 a small portion of those "infected" with these bacteria